nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Adds an event to PlaNus, with the specified title in `title:TITLE`, with the specified description in `description:DESCRIPTION`, on the date specified in `date:DATE`, starting from the time specified in `from:START_TIME` to the time specified in `to:TIME`, with a tag in `tag:MODULE_CODE` indicating the module of which this deadline belongs to.
   * The added event will be tracked for time analysis if it has a tag.
+  * Event must not overlap with existing events or lessons.

 Examples: